 Calibration operator’s actions: specify basic values of frequency and vibration acceleration amplitude in accordance with sensor datasheet.

-Project operation: a configured vibration acceleration amplitude is reproduced during the process of measuring at specified frequency and the conversion coefficient of the calibrated vibration transducer is determined by formula:
+Project operation: a configured vibration acceleration amplitude is reproduced during the process of measuring at the specified frequency and the conversion ratio of the calibrated vibration transducer is determined by the following formula:

 Кд – a valid conversion coefficient value, mV/ms-2;

 Uδ – an electronic voltmeter indications at the basic frequency, mV;

 aд – a valid vibration acceleration value reproduced by a vibration board (determined based on the reference accelerometer indications), m/s 2;

 γСУ– a conversion coefficient of a matching amplifier (γСУ=1, if the matching amplifier is not available).

 Examples of operating the “Calibrating of vibration transducers” project implemented in SCADA system ZETView are shown below.
 The valid conversion coefficient value is defined on the main page of the project.
 Parameters specified by operator (reference frequency and basic amplitude) are also used during measurements in the amplitude and frequency range.
 The “Current values” tab shows indications for channels of the reference sensor and sensor under calibration, as well as oscillograms of their signals.

 All the calculations are made automatically.
 Results are compared with tolerances, and calibration results are displayed on the screen: a valid conversion coefficient value and its deviation from the sensor’s datasheet value.